 “Well, kids,” I began.
 “I don’t know how to tell you this but OW!”

-I felt the blunt object impact the back of my head.
-I spun around.
-Katherine glowered at me, one hand on her hip, the other grasping her long-handled paint roller.
+A blunt object impacted the back of my head.
+Spinning around, I glared at Katherine.
+She scowled back at me, one hand on her hip, the other grasping her long-handled paint roller.

 “Gimme a sec.”

 “Walter, look at those kids!” said Katherine, equally irate.
 “You owe them the decency of checking this out at the very least!”